weecology/pydataweaver/docs/introduction.rst

 the datasets are domain based or centered around a unique subset of problems.

-The data weaver bridges the gap scientist’s face of not having readily unified datasets that can be used for multi dimension feature analysis.
+The Dataweaver bridges the gap scientist’s face of not having readily unified datasets that can be used for multi dimension feature analysis.
-The data weaver handles the finding and integration of heterogeneous datasets forming a new dataset.
+The Dataweaver handles the finding and integration of heterogeneous datasets forming a new dataset.

 Dependencies